eugenia1984/english/free_code_camp_english/07-learn-how-to-ask-and-sahre-about-educational-and-professional-background.md

 - Negative sentence in the past: ``I didn't work yesterday`` - Only the auxiliary verb is conjugated to the past.

+## Wasn't / weren't

+There are some verbs you can't use didn't to create negative sentences in the past.
+The verb to beis one of them.

+If you want to create a negative sentence using the verb to be in the past, simply add not after was or were.

+For example:

+It was working normally -> ``It wasn't working normally``.

+They were informed earlier -> ``They weren't informed earlier``.

+Wasn't is the abbreviation of was not and weren't the abbreviation of were not.

 ---